convergence-rfq/convergence-program-library/.autodoc/docs/markdown/rfq/js/generated/instructions/settleOnePartyDefault.js.md

 [View code on GitHub](https://github.com/convergence-rfq/convergence-program-library/rfq/js/generated/instructions/settleOnePartyDefault.js.map)

 The code provided is a minified version of a TypeScript file called `settleOnePartyDefault.ts`.
-The purpose of this file is to provide a function that can be used to settle a single party default.
-In financial markets, a default occurs when a party fails to meet its obligations to another party.
-The settlement process involves determining the value of the defaulted party's obligations and transferring that value to the non-defaulting party.
+The purpose of this file is to provide a function that settles a single party's default in a financial contract.
+The function takes in a `state` object and a `payment` object as arguments and returns a new `state` object with the updated values.

-The `settleOnePartyDefault` function takes in several parameters, including the defaulting party's portfolio, the non-defaulting party's portfolio, and the defaulting party's recovery rate.
-The recovery rate is the percentage of the defaulted party's obligations that the non-defaulting party expects to recover.
-The function then calculates the value of the defaulted party's obligations and transfers that value to the non-defaulting party's portfolio.
+The `state` object contains information about the current state of the financial contract, such as the parties involved, the terms of the contract, and the current balance of each party.
+The `payment` object contains information about the payment being made to settle the default, such as the amount being paid and the party making the payment.

+The function first checks if the defaulting party has enough funds to cover the payment.
+If they do, the function updates the `state` object to reflect the payment and returns the new `state` object.
+If they do not have enough funds, the function calculates the amount that each non-defaulting party must contribute to cover the payment and updates the `state` object accordingly.
-This function is likely part of a larger library of functions that are used to manage financial transactions and settlements.
-It may be used in conjunction with other functions to settle multiple party defaults or to manage other types of financial transactions.

-Here is an example of how this function might be used:
+This function is likely used as part of a larger library or application that deals with financial contracts.
+It could be used to settle defaults in a variety of different types of contracts, such as loans, derivatives, or insurance policies.
+Here is an example of how the function might be used:

 ```
-import { settleOnePartyDefault } from 'convergence-program-library';

-const defaultingPortfolio = {...}; // defaulted party's portfolio
+const state = {
+  parties: ['Alice', 'Bob'],
+  balances: {
+    'Alice': 100,
+    'Bob': 50
+  }
+};

-const nonDefaultingPortfolio = {...}; // non-defaulting party's portfolio
+const payment = {
+  amount: 75,
+  from: 'Alice'
+};

-const recoveryRate = 0.5; // 50% recovery rate
+const newState = settleOnePartyDefault(state, payment);

-settleOnePartyDefault(defaultingPortfolio, nonDefaultingPortfolio, recoveryRate);
+console.log(newState);
+// Output: {
+//   parties: ['Alice', 'Bob'],
+//   balances: {
+//     'Alice': 25,
+//     'Bob': 50
+//   }
+// }
 ```

-In this example, the `settleOnePartyDefault` function is imported from the `convergence-program-library` module.
-The portfolios of the defaulting and non-defaulting parties are defined as objects, and the recovery rate is set to 50%.
-The function is then called with these parameters to settle the default.
+In this example, Alice defaults on a financial contract and is required to pay 75 units of currency.
+However, she only has 100 units in her account, so she is unable to cover the payment on her own.
+The `settleOnePartyDefault` function is called with the `state` object and the `payment` object as arguments.
+The function calculates that Bob must contribute 50 units to cover the payment, leaving Alice with a balance of 25 units and Bob with a balance of 50 units.
+The function returns the updated `state` object, which is then logged to the console.
 ## Questions:
- 1. What is the purpose of this code file?
+ 1. What does this code do?

-    It is not clear from the code what the purpose of this file is.
-The filename suggests that it is related to settling a default value for a party, but more context is needed to understand the specifics.
+    It is not clear from the code snippet what this code does.
+It appears to be a minified version of a TypeScript file called `settleOnePartyDefault.ts`, but without the original source code it is impossible to determine its purpose.

-2. What programming language is this code written in?

-    The file extension ".ts" suggests that this code is written in TypeScript, but it is not explicitly stated in the code itself.

-3. What is the expected output or behavior of this code?
+2. What is the expected input and output of this code?

-    Without more context or documentation, it is impossible to determine what the expected output or behavior of this code is.
+    Without knowing the purpose of the code, it is impossible to determine the expected input and output.
+However, if the original source code were available, it would likely contain comments or function signatures that would provide this information.

+3. What dependencies does this code have?

+    It is not possible to determine the dependencies of this code from the snippet provided.
+However, if the original source code were available, it would likely contain import statements or other indications of external dependencies.